AG-ADMTP/ag-admtp.github.io/README.md

 ## Design

-Web design is based on the free template (named Solid State) provided by html5up at (http://html5up.net/solid-state ).
+Web design is based on the free template (named Landed) provided by html5up at (http://html5up.net/landed ).
 The design is published under the Commons Creative Commons Attribution 3.0 Unported License (http://creativecommons.org/licenses/by/3.0/ ).